ifwe/antelope/index.md

 </p>

-The *Antelope Realtime Events* project aims to make iterative and agile machine learning a practical reality, especially in systems that must respond immediately to new circumstances.
-It derives from a proprietary framework used by [if(we)](http://www.ifwe.co/) to develop recommendation engines for our social products.
+The *Antelope Realtime Events* project aims to make iterative and agile machine learning a practical reality, especially in systems that must repsond quickly to updated information.
+It derives from a proprietary framework used by
+[if(we)](http://www.ifwe.co/) to develop recommendation engines for our social products, [hi5](http://www.hi5.com/) and [Tagged](http://www.tagged.com).
 By unifying the software that data scientists use to extract data for training a machine learning model with the software used to run that model in production, a much faster progress cycle becomes possible.